witiz/markupy/docs/elements.md

 ### Combining different types of attributes

-Attributes via id/class selector shorthand, dictionary, attribute objects and keyword arguments can be combined and used simultaneously:
+Attributes via id/class selector shorthand, dictionary, object and keyword attributes can be combined and used simultaneously:

 ```python title="Specifying attribute via multiple arguments"
 >>> from markupy import attributes as attr